adform/adform-tracking-ios-sdk/README.md

 ## 4. Custom Adform Tracking SDK implementations

-* For sending custom tracking events manually you need to import `AdformTracking/AdformTracking.h` in any class you want to send events from, in provided example we use `ViewController.h`.
+* For sending custom tracking events manually you need to import `AdformTracking` in any class you want to send events from, in provided example we use `ViewController.h`.

 * Create an `AFTrackPoint` instance with your client `Tracking_ID`.
 After that you can set tracking point name, custom variables and finally send the tracking point.